PartMan7/PS-Client/README.md

 Room has the following methods:
 * `send (text: string): Promise<Message>` sends a message to the Room and returns a Promise that is resolved with the sent [Message](#message-structure), or is rejected with the message content.
 * `privateSend (user: string | User, text: string): boolean` sends a message in chat that is only visible to the specified user.
 Returns ``false`` if the client does not have permissions.
+Text is formatted using `Tools#formatText`.
 * `sendHTML (html: string, opts?: { name?: string, rank?: string, change?: boolean }): boolean` sends a UHTML box to the room with the specified (optional) options (reusing a name will overwrite the previous box, rank will only show the HTML to the specified ranks and higher, and `change` toggles the overwriting behaviour between changing at the old location and changing at the bottom of chat).
 For example: `Room.sendHTML('<b>This is an example.</b>', { rank: '+', change: true })`
 * `privateHTML (user: string | User, html: string, opts?: { name?: string, rank?: string, change?: boolean }): boolean` behaves similarly to sendHTML, the difference being that privateHTML only sends the HTML to the specified user.
 * `waitFor (condition: (message: Message): boolean, time: number): Promise<Message>` waits for a message in the Room.
 This is resolved when the Client receives a message from the Room for which `condition` returns true, and is rejected if (time) milliseconds pass without being resolved.
 By default, time corresponds to 1 minute - you can set it to 0 to disable the time limit.